 Hawaii’s state bird is the Nene Goose.
-(Not to be confused with the Nae Nae.)
+(Not to be confused with the Nae Nae dance.)

-It is the rarest goose in the world! (unlike the Nae Nae, which seemed to be everywhere.)
+It is the rarest goose in the world! (unlike the Nae Nae, which seems to be everywhere.)

 While it was once more common in Hawaii, its population has slowly decreased.
 The species almost went extinct in the middle part of the 20th century.
 Because of this, these birds are hard to find, and you will likely only see them if you’re on Kauai or the Big Island.

 By Artemy Voikhansky – Own work, CC BY-SA 4.0, Link